softwareforgood/blackjack_ruby_pairing/README.md

 * Don't worry about esoteric things like whether your shuffle method is truly random, let's get something working, even if it isn't quite working.

 * Rspec is installed to write tests.
 Minitest is also installed.
 You can use either.
 If you are not familiar with either, let's talk about testing some after the exercise is over.

+* Pry is installed, if you want to debug you can use `binding.pry` or `puts` statements always work as well :)